Prithvi-EO-2.0: A Versatile Multi-Temporal Foundation Model for Earth Observation Applications: Methods

 \subsubsection{Disaster response}

-\paragraph{Flood Mapping} Sen1Floods11 \cite{bonafilia2020sen1floods11} is a surface water data set including labels for water and land, and related Sentinel-1 and Sentinel-2 imagery.
-The dataset consists of 446 $512 \times 512$ chips covering 14 biomes, 357 ecoregions, and 6 continents of the world across 11 flood events between 2018 and 2020.
+\paragraph{Flood Mapping} Sen1Floods11~\cite{bonafilia2020sen1floods11} is a surface water dataset including labels for water and land, and related Sentinel-1 and Sentinel-2 imagery.
+The dataset consists of 446 512~$\times$~512 images covering 14 biomes, 357 ecoregions, and 6 continents of the world across 11 flood events between 2018 and 2020.
 The dataset and a reference training and evaluation code are available on GitHub\footnote{\url{https://github.com/cloudtostreet/Sen1Floods11}}.
-This dataset was used for testing Prithvi-EO-1.0, where the model showed beyond-state-of-the-art performance \cite{prithvi_v1}.
-Here, we make a comparison with the newer Prithvi-EO version.
+This dataset was used for testing Prithvi-EO-1.0, where the model showed beyond-state-of-the-art performance~\cite{prithvi_v1}.
+Here, we compare it with the newer Prithvi-EO version.

-The $512 \times 512$ images were resized to $448 \times $448 as $512 \times 512$ is not divisible by the patch size of the 600M models ($14 \times 14$), and we wanted to guarantee all models were trained and validated with the same images (no padding or cropping).
+The 512~$\times$~512 images were resized to 448~$\times$~448 as the first is not divisible by the patch size of the 600M models (14~$\times$~14).
+This guarantees that all models are trained and validated with the uncropped and unpadded images.
 To increase data variability, random vertical and horizontal flips were applied as part of the data augmentation process.
 The associated masks present two categories: 0 for land and 1 for water.
-For all models, we have used an UPerNet \cite{upernet} head decoder and ran hyperparameter tuning with terratorch (10 trials, tuning weight decay and learning rate).
-Then, we repeated the training with the best validation hyperparameters 10 times with different seeds and reported results on the test set.
+For all models, we used an UPerNet~\cite{upernet} decoder and tuned hyperparameters with TerraTorch-iterate (ten trials, tuning weight decay and learning rate).
+Then, we repeated the training with the best validation hyperparameters ten times with different seeds and reported results on the test set.
 The loss used was cross-entropy and the models ran for 50 epochs with early-stopping patience set to 20 epochs.
 We used the same six bands as in the pretraining set.

-Table \ref{tab:sen1floods11} shows the results of our experiments in the test set.
-Prithvi-EO-2.0 improves over its previous version.
-Given the unbalanced nature of this dataset, where the land class is predominant and very easy to identify, improvements are minimal on the average statistics.
-However, we can see a clear difference between Prithvi-EO-1.0-100M and Prithvi-EO-2.0-600M with temporal and location embeddings of 3.5 points on the IoU for the water class.
+For this task, we report the mIoU and the IoU for the water class.
+Additionally, we provide the \textcolor{black}{micro-averaged} F1 score.

 \paragraph{Wildfire Scar Mapping}